WildWest-Fields/WW_pipeline_FINAL/README.md

-FF-pipeline-FINAL
+WW-pipeline-FINAL
 =================
-Latest scripts and configuration files that will be used to align and drizzle images for the Frontier Fields.
+Latest scripts and configuration files that will be used to align and drizzle images.
 The order for calling the scripts is as follows:

 1. *run_make_crclean*
     * _Purpose_: construct crclean images for flts located in asn file (default), or any specified flts.